brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.6.35.1 ###
+- Fix: This update addressed a security bug.
+Props to Wordfence for privately reporting it privately to our team.
+Please make sure you are using the latest version on your website.

 ### 1.6.35 ###
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.22 version.
 - Improvement: Updated sanitize SVG function.